sharplispers/nibbles/README.md

 octet vectors in signed or unsigned flavors are provided; these functions are also `SETF`able.
 Since it's sometimes desirable to read/write directly from streams, functions for doing so are also provided.
-On many implementations, reading/writing IEEE singles/doubles (i.e. `single-float` and `double-float`) is also be supported.
+Reading/writing IEEE singles/doubles (i.e. `single-float` and `double-float`) is also supported, with limitations on platforms that do not fully implement IEEE floating point.

 In addition to centralizing such facilities, NIBBLES also aspires to become a place where compiler optimizations can be written once and used